zth/rescript-relay/packages/rescript-relay/benchmarks/README.md

 Null/undefined handling, opaque JSON blocking, input unions, nested option markers, custom scalar boundaries, and converter order are tested in both directions.
 In particular, `ca` deliberately retains its existing `Array.map`
-semantics: callbacks receive `(value, index, array)`, including null elements.
-Changing nullable custom scalar element behavior is outside this optimization.
+semantics: nonnull callbacks receive `(value, index, array)`.
+Null elements now bypass the callback and normalize to the requested sentinel, as required by the GraphQL list wrapper.
 Unchanged roots and arrays may now be returned by identity; consumers must treat converted responses as immutable, just like Relay snapshots.